camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 * **Completeness**: There must be a migration instruction for every instance of leaf activities (i.e. activities that do not contain other activities)
+* **Instruction Applicability**: For certain activity types, only transition instances but not activity instances can be migrated
 * **Hierarchy Preservation**: Every activity instance must stay a descendant of its closest migrating ancestor activity instance

 If validation reports errors, migration fails with a `MigrationInstructionInstanceValidationException`